🌺

 "Does this contain butter, cream, or milk?"

-At bakeries, cafés, and any venue serving sauces or baked goods
+At bakeries, cafes, and venues serving sauces or baked goods

 Covers malasadas, pastries, and cream-finished sauces